 If you were hired to lead or as a spokesperson, know that you can do this.
 You are smart, approach challenges with wisdom, and have other soft and hard skills to navigate this difficult situation.
 Trust your experience and craft.

 Plan ahead.
+I’ll say it again: plan ahead.
 Plan ahead.
-Plan ahead.
 Can I be more emphatic?
 There are several scenarios you can imagine long before you are forced into this challenge.
 Write them out.
-Have a thorough communications strategy in place.
+Keep a thorough communications strategy in place.
 Create a fill-in-the-blank speech.
 Create outlines for a few categories.
 It isn’t just guns, of course, but a myriad of other matters.

 As you can imagine, there is so much I don’t have space to address.
 With that, please realize you don’t have to wing it.
 You aren’t alone with this question, and unfortunately, we have examples to help teach us what the best communications techniques are.
 So, get advice.